 Another Banner Quarter

+The Federal Deposit Insurance Corp. reported that the U.S. banking industry earned a record $42.2 billion during the second quarter, increasing from $40.3 billion in the first quarter and $34.4 billion during the second quarter of 2012.
 The industry's net interest income declined to $103.7 billion during the second quarter from $104.0 billion the previous quarter and $105.4 billion a year earlier.
 The industry's second-quarter net interest margin was 3.26%, declining from 3.27% in the second quarter and 3.46% a year earlier.